Click the flag

 A practical workbook for classroom support, managing transitions, develop organizational skills, and overcoming the challenges young people with ADHD present in school settings.

-• Preventing and managing behavioral problems in the classroom
+• Prevent behavioral problems in the classroom and other school settings

 Learning and Attention Disorders in Adolescence and Adulthood: Assessment and Treatment, 2nd Edition.
 Sam Goldstein, Jack Naglieri & Melissa DeVries, $84.00